-ACA 14-144-311 amends Arkansas Code Title 14 to authorize the creation and operation of research park authorities for the purpose of economic development, exempting the property of each research park authority from all state, county and municipal taxes including income tax, inheritance and estate tax.
+ACA 14-144-311 authorizes the creation and operation of research park authorities for the purpose of economic development, exempting the property of each research park authority from all state, county and municipal taxes including income tax, inheritance tax and estate tax.
 The act allows contributions to research park authorities to qualify for the credit provided by ACA 26-51-1102.